particle-iot/docs/src/content/guide/tools-and-features/device-updater.md

 ### Opening Screen

-When the device updater starts, you'll see a screen like this:
+When the application starts, you'll see a screen like this:

 ![Updater Start Screen]({{assets}}/images/updater-start.png)